 - Serialization – When serialization with its end to end tracing takes effect, companies will manage many transactions with many items and several partners.
 This will bring about two different challenges; Supply Chain communications and Data Volume challenges.

 With automated serialization, you can create and maintain detailed data in electronic systems, insuring compatibility throughout all stages of production and distribution.
-Our partner, Schneider-Electric is getting out in front of this issue with their new Serialization application…check it out here.
+Our partner, AVEVA is getting out in front of this issue with a full series of regulatory compliance applications…check it out here.